Female infertility: Age

 A woman's fertility is affected by her age.
 The average age of a girl's first period (menarche) is 12–13 (12.5 years in the United States, 12.72 in Canada, 12.9 in the UK), but, in postmenarchal girls, about 80% of the cycles are anovulatory in the first year after menarche, 50% in the third and 10% in the sixth year.
 A woman's fertility peaks in the early and mid 20s, after which it starts to decline, with this decline being accelerated after age 35.
-However, the exact estimates of the chances of a woman to conceive after a certain age are not clear, with research giving differing results.
+However, the exact estimates of a woman's chances to conceive after a certain age are not clear, with research giving differing results.
 The chances of a couple to successfully conceive at an advanced age depend on many factors, including the general health of a woman and the fertility of the male partner.

 Menopause typically occurs between 44 and 58 years of age.
-DNA testing is rarely carried out to confirm claims of maternity at advanced ages, but in one large study, among 12,549 African and Middle Eastern immigrant mothers, confirmed by DNA testing, only two mothers were found to be older than fifty; the oldest mother being 52.1 years at conception (and the youngest mother 10.7 years old).
+DNA testing is rarely carried out to confirm claims of maternity at advanced ages, but in one large study, among 12,549 African and Middle Eastern immigrant mothers, confirmed by DNA testing, only two mothers were found to be older than fifty, the oldest mother being 52.1 years at conception (and the youngest mother 10.7 years old).